 The fast pace of new technology adoption over the past few years, in part necessitated by the COVID-19 pandemic, has brought with it both operational benefits and security challenges.
 Organizations that have been quick to adopt new computing and work models have seen significant improvements in efficiency, operational workflows, and team collaboration.
 However, rapid digital transformation has also introduced unprecedented levels of complexity in IT and created new entry points for attackers.
 Network perimeters are blurring, data is dispersed across geographies, and the people using that data are increasingly working outside designated office spaces - throwing up new challenges for security teams.
-While many organizations have switched to new ways of working with relative ease, they continue to struggle with cybersecurity and strengthening security programs to a point where they can successfully predict and handle known and unknown threats.
+While many organizations have switched to new ways of working with relative ease, they continue to struggle with cybersecurity and strengthening security programs to a point where they can successfully predict and handle known and unknown cyber threats.

 Cybercriminals and nation-state threat actors have been quick to take advantage of the flux.
 According to IBM’s 2021 Cost of a Data Breach report, the average cost of a data breach jumped from $3.86 million in 2020 to $4.24 million in 2021.
 Ransomware frequency and payments have both gone up over the past couple of years.
 DDoS attacks are becoming bigger than ever before with organizations now routinely reporting attacks in terabytes per second.
 In addition to attacks on individual organizations, threat actors are also increasingly capable of and willing to disrupt entire countries’ essential services and damage critical infrastructure.